Japanese eel: Efforts

 There are multiple preservation effectors that the Japanese government is undertaking to slow or stop the extinction of this highly important species for their consumption.
 In 2015 the Inland Water Fishery Promotion Act was put in place preventing the fishing and culturing of eels without the proper permit.
 The goal of this act was to slow down the over fishing of the Japanese eel and control the number of eels being taken into captivity.
-In the future there is a law being placed that in December of 2023 that makes fishing glass eels without a permit punishable with up to 3 years in prison or a 30 million Japanese yen fine.
+In the future there is a law being placed that in December 2023 that makes fishing glass eels without a permit punishable with up to 3 years in prison or a 30 million Japanese yen fine.
 There have also been efforts made to stop the habitat loss of this species through the Nature-oriented river works.
 The high price and demand of this species means that there is also need for the Act on "Ensuring the Proper Domestic Distribution and Importation of Specified Aquatic Animals and Plants" that prohibits harvesting and culturing these eels without a permit that was put in place in 2020.

-Eel Culture
+Aquaculture

 The culturing of eels was started in Japan in 1894 and has become the most significant eel culture industry in the world since.
-Japan is the biggest consumer and producer of eels generating approximately 70 - 90% of the eel population as of 1991.
+Japan is the biggest consumer and producer of eels generating approximately 70–90% of the eel population as of 1991.
 The farming of the Japanese eel is challenging due to the breeding habits.
 Scientists and farmers have never been able to breed an eel, so this species' agriculture relies heavily on their catch in their elver stage.
 A net is strewn across the rivers that these eels migrate up in the early autumn, and then they are transported to cultured ponds to grow to commercial size.
 The female eel grows to a much bigger size and has a longer life span than the male eel therefor; the cultured population is made up of 90% female eel.
 The heavy farming of this species has negatively impacted the conservation of the species; however, the production and consumption have not slowed.

-Scientific and Medical Use
+Scientific and medical use

 The Japanese eel has the ability to produce the protein UnaG which makes it unique among vertebrates.
-This protein is only found in the muscles of this species of eels and mice brains making it a rare commodity.
-It is also a special protein as it is an essential tool for producing images of live cells.
+This protein is only found in the muscles of this species of eels making it a rare commodity.
+UnaG has demonstrated utility in life sciences and can be used to fluorescently label cells and tag proteins when exogenously expressed.
 This protein has been used in an experimental diagnostic test to assess liver function.